Not-Cyrus/GoGuardian/README.md

 # GoGuardian cons

-doesn't really have multi-guild support or sharding so no real scalability
+that it uses JSON for a database (not really much of an issue unless you have like 10000 guilds or something)

+there is no way to currently change threshold/seconds outside of config.json file (will probably be in by like tomorrow)

 # General help